Business Ethics Education Initiative

 Advisory Committee Members

-- Cora Cooper, Kansas State University; Professor of Music, College of Arts and Sciences
+- Cora Cooper, Kansas State University; Professor of Music

-- Dann Fisher, Kansas State University; Associate Professor of Accounting, Deloitte & Touche Faculty Fellow
+- Dann Fisher, Kansas State University; Professor of Accounting, Deloitte & Touche Faculty Fellow

 - Barrie E. Litzky, Penn State Great Valley; Associate Professor of Management and Operation

 - Tammy MacLean, Suffolk University; Associate Professor of Management

 - Mildred Myers, Carnegie Mellon University; Principal Lecturer and Media Expert